wiredchaos/CODEX/README.md

 - [UPLOAD_CONTRACT.md](UPLOAD_CONTRACT.md) — plain-language rules and what happens automatically.
 - [PRODUCTION_CHECKLIST.md](PRODUCTION_CHECKLIST.md) — step-by-step checks for upload, automation, verification, and merge.

+## 3DT Multiverse Overview
+CODEX operates as the truth layer holding manifests, contracts, and state.
+WIRED CHAOS is the execution layer enforcing runtime, security, and lifecycle.
+3DT is the experiential layer that renders traversal for participants once conditions are satisfied.
+Users traverse patches non-linearly, hopping across hubs and timelines after clearing required gates, reflecting a multiverse of routes instead of a single linear application.